-As a general rule, the effect of inter-fund activity has been eliminated from the government-wide financial statements.
+As a general rule, the effect of interfund activity has been eliminated from the government-wide financial statements.
 Exceptions to this general rule include charges between the business-type activities/enterprise funds and the general fund.
 Charges are allocated as reimbursement for services provided by the general fund in support of those functions based on levels or services provided.
 Elimination of these charges would distort the direct costs and program revenues reported for the various functions concerned.
 These charges are included in direct program expenses.

 - General Fund is the City's primary operating fund.
-It accounts for all financial operations of the City and except for those required to be accounted for in another designated fund. - Special Revenue Funds are special revenue accounts for financial resources provided by the State of Kentucky through its Municipal Road Aid and Local Government Economic Assistance Funds.
+It accounts for all financial operations of the City and except for those required to be accounted for in another designated fund. - Special Revenue Funds consists of accounts for financial resources provided by the State of Kentucky through its Municipal Road Aid and Local Government Economic Assistance Funds.
 These funds are restricted for the use of public safety and street improvements.

 Proprietary fund financial statements include a Statement of Net Position, a Statement of Revenues, Expenses and Changes in Net Position, and a Statement of Cash Flows for each major proprietary fund and non-major funds aggregated.
 Proprietary funds are accounted for using the "economic resources" measurement focus and the accrual basis of accounting.
 Accordingly, all assets and liabilities (whether current or non-current) are included on the Statement of Net Position.
 The Statement of Revenues, Expenses and Changes in Net Position present increases (revenues) and decreases (expenses) in total net position.
-Under the accrual basis of accounting, revenues are recognized in the period in which they are earned while expenses are recognized in the period in which the liability is incurred.
+Under the accrual basis of accounting, revenues are recognized in the period in which they are earned while expenses are recognized in the period in which they are earned while expenses are recognized in the period in which the liability is incurred.